risk-first/website/Timed-Thinking.md

 I keep a to-do list at work, but I find it quite easy to get caught in a position of not knowing what to do next:   there are things that take a long time, things that are urgent, things that are important, things that depend on other things, things that look like they might be important but actually aren't, things that I look forward to doing and things that I don't, things that I could delegate and things that need to be done at certain times.

 The reason I get paralysed is that none of that is enumerated on the to-do list itself.
 Even if it were, I would need to load the whole thing explicitly into short-term memory in order to manipulate the graph and untangle it.
-Which is a lot of work in itself, but is totally tractable within a half-hour focused "Structured Thinking" session.
+Which is a lot of work in itself, but is totally tractable within a half-hour focused Timed Thinking session.

 ## Other Types of Thinking

-"Structured Thinking" is a very organised approach to thinking.
+Timed Thinking is a relatively organised approach to thinking.
 Maybe its even "forcing" a process that happens naturally.

 As Rich Hickey discusses in [Hammock-Based Development](), sleeping is a great way of problem solving.
 I frequently find myself knowing the solution to problems first-thing in the morning.

 Another strategy I find particularly useful is "goofing-off".
 When faced with a development problem which doesn't yield to the usual approach of everyday hammering-at-the-keyboard, I'll usually just goof-off for about ten minutes, checking out a website or texting.

 Somehow, this is often enough time for my subconscious brain to solve the problem for me.
-In fact, goofing-off is my go-to approach because it's a lot more relaxed than Structured Thinking.
+In fact, goofing-off is my go-to approach because it's a lot more relaxed than Timed Thinking.
 That's something I tend to roll out only when goofing-off has definitely failed me.

 ## Open Questions

 - This shares a lot of the hallmarks of [Brainstorming](https://en.wikipedia.org/wiki/Brainstorming), where people throw ideas at a white-board in a room, or [Brainwriting](https://en.wikipedia.org/wiki/6-3-5-Brainwriting) where people _write_ their ideas down and share them on paper, in order to avoid the problem of certain dominant personalities taking over the process.
-Structured Thinking (as I practice it) is a solo pursuit - how you would handle reporting back results, or combining the inputs of a whole team is an open question.
+Timed Thinking (as I practice it) is a solo pursuit - how you would handle reporting back results, or combining the inputs of a whole team is an open question.

 - Agile de-prioritises planning and strategy in favour of, well, agility.
 "Responding to change over following a plan" as the [Agile Manifesto]() has it.
 But, a lot of the complaints I hear within the teams I am in is that people in positions of responsibility _aren't doing enough deep thinking_, possibly because their calendars are chock-full of meetings.
 Is there a case for making thinking time an Agile practice?
-And using Structured Thinking as a way to make sure it happens?
-There doesn't seem to be any Practice like Structured Thinking.
+And using Timed Thinking as a way to make sure it happens?
+There doesn't seem to be any Practice like Timed Thinking.
 Could we improve our process by incorporating sessions like this?